 A felony conviction can result in the loss of someone’s right to keep a job or professional license, the inability to find a nice place to live, to find work, vote, enter foreign countries, get a loan, and much more.

-If you or a loved one are facing a serious criminal felony charge, then you want to call our office today.
+If you or a loved one are facing a serious criminal state jail felony charge, then you want to call our office today.
 An experienced felony charges defense attorney can help; this is not the time to leave any legal results to chance.

 Schedule a Consultation with James Gill, Austin Criminal Defense Attorney